LATEST NEWS

-This month, and to mark the 250th anniversary of the Declaration of Independence, we welcome Simon Targett, chair of RLHS, to talk about the links between Richmond (and the local area), British America and the War of Independence.
-We will be meeting as usual at the Duke Street Church, Richmond on Monday 13 April at 8pm.
+This month, and to mark the 250th anniversary of the Declaration of Independence, we welcomed Simon Targett, chair of RLHS, to talk about the links between Richmond (and the local area), British America and the War of Independence.

 But this is just one of many connections between Richmond (and Kew, Petersham, and Twickenham) and British America (up to 1776 and the American War of Independence).
 As Simon Targett will explain in his talk, the first connections date back to the 1580s, when Sir Francis Drake held secret talks with Queen Elizabeth I at Richmond Palace about the land he named in her honour near what is now San Francisco.

-After that, the connections deepened, and Simon will tell us about, among others, Matoaka (otherwise known as Pocahontas), Elihu Yale (after whom Yale University is named), Thomas Pownall (a former governor of Massachusetts), General William Howe
+After that, the connections deepened, and Simon told about, among others, Matoaka (otherwise known as Pocahontas), Elihu Yale (after whom Yale University is named), Thomas Pownall (a former governor of Massachusetts), General William Howe

 (Commander-in-Chief of the British Army during the War of Independence)—as well as future presidents John Adams and Thomas Jefferson.